County seat: Virginia

 Bedford was an independent city from 1968 to 2013, while also being the county seat of Bedford County.
-Bedford reverted to an incorporated town, and remains the county seat, though is now part of the county.
+Bedford reverted to an incorporated town, and remains the county seat, though it is now part of the county.

 Lists of U.S. county seats by state

 The state with the most counties is Texas, with 254, and the state with the fewest counties is Delaware, with 3.